Home > Project Cars > PROJECT VEHICLE> Lexus GX470 Lower Control Arm Replacement (DIY Suspension Repair Guide)

 Since I am just in the beginning stages of my GX build, I still have a ton of things to spend money on, and I couldn’t prioritize some crazy aftermarket control arms at the start.
 Since I bought my GX470 used from a low-end car dealer that didn’t have its service history, I knew I had to immediately replace the timing belt and water pump just to stay on the safe side.
 Also, the shocks, brakes, headlights, and tires were worn out – these are all things I wanted to knock out ASAP to improve drivability of the GX.

-I knew that when I really begin going off-roading often with the GX, I would probably want to replace the Front Lower Control Arms (FLCAs) with stronger aftermarket ones later.
+I knew that when I really begin going off-roading often with the GX, I would probably want to replace the Front Lower Control Arms (FLCAs) with aftermarket ones later.
 So, these stock replacement FLCAs I got from CarParts.com are a perfect choice for now.

 However, if you own a Lexus GX, some tools, and need to replace your FLCAs, you can still replace them at home without a lift.
 If you don’t mind putting in a little elbow grease, you can use this guide to restore your GX’s composure and get back to conquering the wild.